- Practice Areas

 Yet statistically, such incidents represent only a fraction of all clergy sexual abuse situations.
 In many cases, pastoral counseling is the first stop for people of all ages who are going through a rough period in life.
 So, these individuals are incredibly vulnerable.

-If any such abuse affected your life, even if it was many years ago, speak to an Orange County personal injury attorney about your legal rights.
+If any such abuse affected your life, even if it was many years ago, speak to an attorney about your legal rights.
 You may be entitled to compensation, but you must act quickly.

 It takes courage to speak out about past events.
 But there is more at stake than personal well-being.
 Your story shines light on a serious problem that has been in the dark for too long.
 So, while our Orange County priest abuse lawyers protect your rights, we are also preventing future situations.